Philadelphia (film): Controversy

 Bowers's family sued the writers and producers of the film.
 A year after Bowers's death in 1987, a producer, Scott Rudin, had interviewed the Bowers family and their lawyers, and, according to the family, promised compensation for the use of Bowers's story as a basis for a film.
 Family members asserted that 54 scenes in the movie were so similar to events in Bowers's life that some of them could only have come from their interviews.
 However, the defense said that Rudin had abandoned the project after hiring a writer and did not share any information the family had provided.
 The lawsuit was settled after five days of testimony.
 Although terms of the agreement were not released, the defendants did admit that "the film 'was inspired in part'" by Bowers' story.

 Production

+In October 1987, 20th Century Fox pre-emptively acquired the rights to Alice Hoffman's then-upcoming novel At Risk, with Hoffman attached to adapt the novel herself.
+The project eventually moved to Orion Pictures, with Scott Rudin attached as a producer.
+Jonathan Demme was hired to direct the adaptation, prompting Rudin to exit the project, supposedly due to Demme's refusal to work with him.
+In 1988, Demme brought the project to screenwriter Ron Nyswaner, whom he had previously worked with on Swing Shift.
+Nyswaner was partially inspired to board the project by his nephew Kevin's recent diagnosis of HIV/AIDS; Kevin Nyswaner would subsequently succumb to complications of the virus on June 14, 1992 aged 21.
+While originally reported to be sharing a screenwriting credit with Hoffman, Nyswaner's original screenplay was ultimately based on newspaper clippings and articles on the subject of AIDS and deviated significantly from Hoffman's novel, which is centered on a young girl named Amanda Farrell who contracts the virus through an unscreened blood transfusion.
+Financial troubles forced Orion to sell the project, now retitled Probable Cause, to TriStar Pictures in June 1992.
+The project was once again renamed to People Like Us before finally settling on the title Philadelphia instead.